4th of July Fireworks at Magic Island and Ala Moana: Family Logistics, Best Viewing Spots, What to Pack

 The Sound Issue (kids and fireworks)

-Hawaii fireworks at Magic Island are LOUD.
-The booms echo off the buildings and the water in a way that can genuinely terrify kids who are not used to it.
+Magic Island fireworks are LOUD.
+The booms echo off the buildings and the water in a way that can genuinely terrify a kid who is not used to it.
 If you have a toddler or a sensory-sensitive child, bring noise-reducing ear muffs.
 The Dr.meter kids ear muffs have a 27.4 SNR rating, fold flat, and we do not leave home for any fireworks event without them.
 They turn screaming kids into wide-eyed, happy kids in about 30 seconds.

 What to Pack

-• Glow sticks - a 30-pack of PartySticks glow sticks keeps kids occupied during the four-hour wait, makes the whole family findable in the dark, and turns into impromptu necklaces and bracelets that turn out fun in photos.
+- Glow sticks (30-pack) - keeps kids occupied during the four-hour wait, makes the family findable in the dark, and turns into impromptu necklaces

 Tips for Specific Ages